ory/docs/docs/hydra/login-consent-flow.md

    access, refresh, and ID tokens.

-This flow allows you to take full control of the behaviour of your login system (e.g. 2FA, passwordless, ...) and consent screen.
+This flow allows you to take full control of the behaviour of your login system (for example 2FA, passwordless, ...) and consent screen.
 A well-documented reference implementation for both the Login and
 [Consent Provider is available on GitHub](https://github.com/ory/hydra-login-consent-node).